ietf-rats-wg/eat/draft-ietf-rats-eat.md

 A profile should specify the receiver be able to accept preferred and/or non-preferred serialization so it will be able to accept anything sent by the sender.

-### CBOR Tags

-The profile should specify whether the token should be a CWT Tag or not.

-When COSE protection is used, the profile should specify whether COSE tags are used or not.
-Note that RFC 8392 requires COSE tags be used in a CWT tag.

-Often a tag is unnecessary because the surrounding or carrying protocol identifies the object as an EAT.

 ### COSE/JOSE Protection {#message-type}

 COSE and JOSE have several options for signed, MACed and encrypted messages.